 I have been told that my work often appears as a memory.
 I believe this effect stems from the energy imbued in my process: I enter into a place of remembering whenever I am making.
 While not everything comes directly from my experience, I am evoking history in everything I do, whether that be personal history, cultural history, or art history.
-Many of my works, for instance, use anonymous, womanly bodies to represent ancestral history.
-Others use specific references to family members or figures from art history to unearth and solidify connections.
 My body belongs to a lineage of womxn and femmes who have questioned the abuse of our individual and collective bodies, seeking new forms of healing and empowerment through the arts.

-My artistic practice is simultaneously personal and intensely relational.
-I struggle with multiple mental illnesses, and my artistic practice often functions as a space for me to turn inward or build community outwardly.
+My artistic practice is simultaneously personal and intensely relational -- my work functions as a space for me to turn inward or build community outwardly.
 I find that the repetitive actions of printmaking or weaving calm my mind, my breathing, and my body; yet I also find that communal art-making functions to bring me outside of my own head and reminds me of the importance of relationships.
-This is why my artistic practice regularly swings back and forth between individualized and collective.
+This is why my practice regularly swings back and forth between individualized and collective.

 Materiality also holds an important space in my practice.
-I make active efforts to use recycled, often unconventional materials or to source my materials locally.
+I make active efforts to use recycled materials, to source my materials locally, or to ground a work in the use of specific material.
 I find that my work achieves its conversation with personal history through the presence of a physical history.
 I am also interested in engaging with viewers on a level that they can recognize as accessible through materiality; in other words, I am interested in demonstrating how people can source their own materials for art-making, whether they self-identify as an artist or not.
 Arts education and, more broadly, accessible creative endeavors are important to me.